DISLMcGill/pandas-query-generator/README.md

-  --max-selection-conditions Maximum number of conditions in selection operations (default: 5) --multi-line Format queries on multiple lines (default: False) --num-queries num_queries The number of queries to generate --output-file The name of the file to write the results to (default: queries.txt) --projection-probability Probability of including projection operations (default: 0.5) --schema schema Path to the relational schema JSON file --selection-probability Probability of including selection operations (default: 0.5)
+  --max-selection-conditions Maximum number of conditions in selection operations (default: 5) --multi-line Format queries on multiple lines (default: False) --num-queries num_queries The number of queries to generate --output-file The name of the file to write the results to --projection-probability Probability of including projection operations (default: 0.5) --schema schema Path to the relational schema JSON file --selection-probability Probability of including selection operations (default: 0.5)